AshkanHagh/social-media/README.md

 ### Description

-A REST API I watched from a [YouTube](https://youtu.be/tvKhOAlAjTY?si=Go7KOjeKUx6sXGhf) video and learned new things through it
+The REST API I watched from a [YouTube](https://youtu.be/tvKhOAlAjTY?si=Go7KOjeKUx6sXGhf) video and learned new things from it.
+I had done a similar [project before](https://github.com/AshkanHagh/Express-Twitter-Clone-API) with my own knowledge, which I thought turned out pretty well even though I hadn't seen a video.

 ### Install packages
 ```